 Words

 What’s interesting is that there are many other ways this can be done in other languages.
-In Indonesian (as well as many other languages), they make something plural by repeating it, for example, buku means book while buku-buku means books.
+In Indonesian (as well as many other languages), they make something plural by repeating it.
+For example, buku means book while buku-buku means books.
 There are some other meanings that people make with this like intensifying a description, but I won’t get too into that here.
+(If you’re curious about Indonesian, I wrote a traveler’s guide to the grammar!)

 Some languages also add new bits of meaning into the middle of a word, or on both sides of it.
 The only example we have of the former in English is in something like un-freaking-believable.
-Adding this adds emphasis to the word while still retaining its original meaning.
+This lets us add emphasis to the word while keeping the meaning intact.

 Even contractions like don’t or you’re would fall into this category, since they combine the meaning of two words together.